scottdillon1/Virtual_SCP_Academy/Workflow/Part 4 - Test the Safety Incident Workflow.md

 ## Test the Safety Incident Management Workflow

-In this section you will :
+In this section you will:

   * Learn how to test the Safety Incident workflow
   * Optional: Make changes to the workflow to point to your service that you created in week one of this technical academy